Feeling under the weather? Make some natural sore throat soother! This Honey Citrus Tea Concentrate is herbal (no caffeine) and is full of vitamin C

 In the middle of cold and flu season, we all need a little help when it comes to finding natural remedies for a sore throat.
 When I get a sore throat, I usually drink a hot cup of water with honey and lemon juice (love this!), so I was intrigued when I found a recipe for a traditional Chinese remedy (Pomelo Honey Tea) on the ShowShanti blog.

 This recipe yields a beautiful ruby-red concentrate that is delicious mixed in cold or hot water for a refreshing and throat-soothing citrus drink.
 Most all of the citrus fruits I used in this recipe were pink or red fleshed.

 Honey Citrus Tea Concentrate (Paleo)

-- 1 red grapefruit, juiced (1 cup juice)
+- 1 red grapefruit juiced (1 cup juice)

-- 1 pink pomelo, juiced (1 cup juice)
+- 1 pink pomelo juiced (1 cup juice)

-1/8 teaspoon salt
+- ⅛ teaspoon salt

-1/2 cup raw honey
+- ½ cup raw honey

 - Juice the citrus fruits by hand and place in a small pot with the salt (you should have about 2-1/2 cups citrus juices to work with).
 Bring the juices to a boil over medium heat until it boils.

 - Cook the juice over low heat at a low boil or simmer until reduced and thickened, about 30 minutes.
 You will have about 1-1/2 cups juice.